codefresh-io/docs.codefresh.io/_docs/deployments/gitops/gitops-app-groups.md

 ---
 title:  "Application Groups for GitOps applications"
-description: "View deployments of GitOps applications through Application Groups"
+description: "View deployment info for GitOps applications through Application Groups"
 group: deployments
 sub_group: gitops
 toc: true
 ---

 The Group view for GitOps applications is a simple and efficient way to focus on deployments of the specific apps you're interested in, amidst the potentially numerous apps within your enterprise.
-The Group view consolidates deployment information for all applications within the group, <!--- significantly improves the user experience by -->eliminating the need to navigate to and switch between the different applications for information on them.
+The Group view consolidates deployment information for all applications within the group, eliminating the need to navigate to and switch between the different applications for information on them.
+It gives the flexibility to tailor groupings according to the unique requirements of your organization and applications.

+Application Groups are an integral part of the [GitOps Apps dashboard]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/), making it easy to navigate between views of application groups and individual applications.

 {% include image.html
 lightbox="true"